Metadrop/ddev-aljibe/README.md

 # DDEV Aljibe

-DDEV Aljibe (ddev-aljibe) is an addon for DDEV that enables the installation of a Drupal project based on Aljibe in a simple and fast way, leaving a new project ready for development in a few minutes.
+Aljibe (ddev-aljibe) is an add-on for DDEV for Drupal projects that adds several tools in a simple and fast way, leaving a new project ready for development in a few minutes.

+Aljibe sits on top of DDEV and adds some containers, configuration and commands to make the development of Drupal projects faster and easier.

+> [!WARNING]
+> Aljibe is still in Alpha stage!

+## Included tools

+  - Behat: BDD and Acceptance testig
+  - BackstopJS: Visual regression testing
+  - Lighthouse: Audit website quality
+  - Pa11y: Accesibility checks
+  - MkDocs: Documentation wiki
+  - And more...
+  -

 ## Requirements
 - [DDEV](https://ddev.readthedocs.io/en/stable/) 1.23.1 or higher